Inpatient Rehab for Veterans

 When choosing the best inpatient rehab for you, consider the following:

-• The right level of care (e.g., inpatient, residential, outpatient).
+• The right level of care for your specific needs (e.g., inpatient, residential, outpatient).

 • Accepts my insurance (e.g., VA coverage).